rash-sh/rash/rash_book/src/vars.md

 # Vars <!-- omit in toc -->

 The `rash` context has variables associated to use as [Tera](https://tera.netlify.app/) templates.
 You can use them everywhere except in Yaml keys.
-They will be rendered at execution time.
+Rash will render them at execution time.

 There are two kind of variables: